 The selection of material and hardware – embracing imperfections

 With this modern trend towards creating a lighter and more flexible office environment, a more comfortable and relaxed look is becoming the norm.
 Even the office wear has become a bit more casual.
 It’s no longer a ‘suit and tie’ attitude.
 This has an impact on the selection of materials and hardware used to build structures.
 One of the parameters is that they need to fit their selections with the new ‘professional yet de-stressed’ environment.
 Hence, more reclaimed materials are in use as it creates a satisfactory visual appeal, staying in alignment with the ‘novel corporate feel’.
 Hardware chosen for this purpose is tougher.
 The focus is more on functionality so as to create the long-lasting product, fixtures such as recessed indoors or recessed grooves are used.
 Soft-closing drawer glides and aluminum-frame box drawer, that are less noisy, are used to provide higher modularity.

 The real challenge for the caseworkers and millworkers is to align their design ideas and products to the organization’s vision, quest and the characteristics of the employees.

 Are you looking to renovate or create a brand new space for your organization?
 Write to us.
 Tell us your mission and what you want to achieve from your workspace.
-We have millworkers and caseworkers that are innovative and flexible – they will design and build on ideas that align with your adopted trends and vision.
+BluEntCAD – Millwork drafting company they will design and build on ideas that align with your adopted Casework and Millwork Design trends and vision.